tatyia/LightLife/README.md

 This program enables users to automate microscope stage movements and measurements taken with LightField by Teledyne Princeton Instruments.

-A more detailed description of the goal of this project can be found in the .docx file found in the LightLife repository
+A more detailed description of the goal of this project can be found in the PDF file found in the LightLife repository